seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 It has been decided that when I get my account back, I will pay the $7.00/month ($84.00/year) for GitHub Pro.
 This way, I can get better support, and also have the `Pro` label.

+## Microsoft

+I have become openly critical of Microsoft and GitHub for the first time.
+This has stemmed from this issue, and the failures that have happened.

 ## Conclusion

 No conclusion is available, as this is still an ongoing issue.

+### Aftermath

+Aftermath is unavailable, as this is still an ongoing issue.

 ## Sources